browserengineering/book/book/scheduling.md

 budget.
 So, what can we do?

 Well, one option, of course, is optimizing raster-and-draw, or even render.
-And if we can, it's a great choice.[^see-go-further] But another option---complex, but worthwhile and done by every major browser---is to do the render step in parallel with the raster-and-draw step by adopting a multi-threaded architecture.
+And if we can, that's the right choice.[^see-go-further] But another option---complex, but worthwhile and done by every major browser---is to do the render step in parallel with the raster-and-draw step by adopting a multi-threaded architecture.